 If you want to be fully protected every time you get behind the wheel, full coverage auto insurance can be a good idea.
 Technically, there’s no insurance policy that covers everything, but this type of coverage comes close.

 Although it’s often marketed as one policy, full coverage auto insurance is actually a combination of liability, collision and comprehensive coverage.
 As you might expect, since full coverage insurance protects you in more situations, it also costs more than basic car insurance.
 But for many drivers, the extra peace of mind is worth every penny.

-To see how much a full coverage policy would cost you, get free quotes from the best car insurance companies in your area using the tool below.
+To see how much a full coverage policy would cost you, get free quotes from the best car insurance companies in your area using the tool above.

 What is Full Coverage Auto Insurance?

 Full coverage auto insurance is a term used to refer to a common bundle of three different car insurance policies, all designed to protect you after unforeseen circumstances.
 Liability, collision and comprehensive together make up full coverage car insurance.

 Here’s a breakdown of what each level of coverage pays for:

 - Liability insurance: This insurance covers medical bills and the repair costs of damage to other people’s property and vehicles as a result of a collision you’re found at fault for.
 Most states require this coverage.

 - Collision insurance: This insures your own car against damage from a collision you cause with another car or inanimate object, like a telephone pole or tree.
 While typically optional, some car loans and leases require you to have this coverage while your vehicle is being financed.

 - Comprehensive insurance: This covers the cost of repairing your vehicle in situations other than collisions, such as theft, vandalism or hitting an animal.
 Like collision coverage, this coverage is optional, but some car loans and leases might require it.